biolab/orange3-conformal/README.rst

 Documentation
 -------------

 Please see doc/Orange-ConformalPrediction.pdf.
 Documentation in other formats can also be built using Sphinx from the doc directory.

+Online documentation is available at `<https://orange3-conformal.readthedocs.io>`_.